As Next Generation ACO Deadlines Loom,

 Organizations Assess Risk Tolerance

-Although letters of intent for the next round of CMS's Next Generation ACOs are due in just three weeks, accountable care organizations applying to this program are not committed to joining until December 2016, Healthcare Strategy Group reminded participants during Next Generation ACO: An Organizational Readiness Assessment, an April 2016 webinar now available for replay.
+Although letters of intent for the next round of CMS's Next Generation ACOs are due on May 20th (with CMS's recent deadline extension), accountable care organizations applying to this program are not committed to joining until December 2016, Healthcare Strategy Group reminded participants during Next Generation ACO: An Organizational Readiness Assessment, an April 2016 webinar now available for replay.

 Because the three-part NGACO application—letter of intent, or LOI (due May 2), the Next Generation ACO application (due May 25) and the participating provider list (due June 3)—are all non-binding, Healthcare Strategy Group's Travis Ansel, senior manager of strategic services, and Walter Hankwitz, senior accountable care advisor, encouraged organizations with any interest in CMS's latest ACO model to submit these items to CMS while continuing to evaluate whether the Next Generation ACO program is right for them.

 In case you missed this webinar, you still have a chance to watch this highly-rated program.

 Register to view the conference today or order your training DVD or CD:

 In regards to the NGACO provider list, there are two important considerations, Hankwitz added.
 First, while non-binding, the provider list cannot be revised once submitted.

 Second, as the provider list pertains to the Physician Quality Reporting System (PQRS), if a participant's name, be it a physician or an allied health professional, is not on the provider list submitted by June 3, that provider will not be eligible to be qualified for PQRS through the ACO the following year.